Acchiappare

 [vt] [io acchiappo] to catch, to grasp, to grab

-Acchiappare – meaning "to grasp" or "to catch" in Italian – is a collection that takes industrial strength as its base, yet elevates it into the smooth and refined contours of jewelry.
+acchiappare — meaning "to seize" or "to catch" in Italian, this collection is based on industrial strength, yet it is elevated into the smooth and refined contours of jewelry.

-The greatest charm embedded in this collection is the beauty of its unbroken connections.
+And the greatest charm of this collection is the beauty of its unbroken connections.

-Typically, necklaces and bracelets have prominent clasps for fastening and unfastening.
-However, the clasps in this collection are designed to blend seamlessly into the overall silhouette, almost mimicking the chain links themselves.
+Typically, necklaces and bracelets have prominent clasps (metal fittings) for fastening and unfastening.
+However, the clasps in this collection are designed to blend seamlessly into the overall silhouette, as if mimicking the chain links themselves.